microsoft/AdaptiveCards/specs/elements/Input.ChoiceSet.md

 ### Input Validation
  If the input has `isRequired` true the If the input has `"isRequired":true` the input should be marked with the `"inputs":"label":"requiredInputs":"suffix"` value from the host config, or with a * by default.
-Optional inputs should be marked with the `"inputs":"label":"optionalInputs":"suffix"` if set.
-The suffixes  should be placed on the label in the case where the label is set, and otherwise be placed next to the input control.
+The suffix should be placed on the label in the case where the label is set, and otherwise be placed next to the input control.

  The `isRequired`, property should be validated for this input type.
 The input should be validated when the user activates a submit action on the card.